ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 # Serializations

-JWP defines two serializations: Compact Serialization and CBOR Serialization.
+JWP defines two serializations: a JSON-based Compact Serialization and a CBOR Serialization.
 Both serializations represent one or more Protected Headers, multiple Payloads, and a single Proof value.

-JWP Compact Serialiation provides a JSON-based, space-efficient encoding of a JWP in URL-safe characters.
-JWP CBOR Serialization provides a compact CBOR-based encoding for more constrained environments.
+The JWP Compact Serialiation provides a JSON-based, space-efficient encoding of a JWP in URL-safe characters.
+Its design closely parallels the JWS Compact Serialization [@RFC7515].
+No representation parallel to the JWS JSON serialization is defined.

+ JWP CBOR Serialization provides a compact CBOR-based encoding suitable for constrained environments.
+Its design closely parallels COSE_Sign1 [@RFC9338].

 ## Compact Serialization {#CompactSerialization}